 At the third EU-Serbia Intergovernmental Conference held in Brussels on 18 July 2016, the Republic of Serbia opened negotiating chapters 23 (judiciary and fundamental rights) and 24 (justice, freedom and security).
 These are two key chapters, as they encompass the core values the European Union stands for.
-In 2017, Serbia opened Chapters 7 (intellectual-property law), 29 (customs union), 20 (entrepreneurship and industrial policy) and 26 (education and culture).
-As at 30 November 2017, there was expectation that a further three Chapters (6, company law, and 30, external relations) might soon be opened, whereas the opening of Chapter 33 (financial and budgetary provision) was less certain.

-As the rules for the accession negotiations with Serbia provide, progress in all Chapters hinges on the progress made in implementing Chapters 23 and 24 (both relating to the rule of law) and 35 (normalisation of relations with Pristina (Kosovo)).
+In 2018, Serbia opened chapter 33 (financial and budgetary provisions) and chapter 13 (fisheries).
+According to the accession negotiation rules that apply to Serbia, progress in all chapters hinges on the progress made in implementation of chapters 23 and 24 (both relating to the rule of law) and chapter 35 (other issues - normalisation of relations with Pristina).
+So far, Serbia has opened 14 out of a total of 35 chapters and has provisionally closed two chapters.